+The Prayer Team typically prays for general things like safety, success, protection, relationships, and opportunities.
+But often they will be asked to pray for specific situations that are encountered.
 If you are interested in being a part of the Prayer Pastors team, then you can contact Street Pastors through their website.

 You could also apply to be a part of a Street Pastors team.
-They are looking for enthusiastic people who have a heart for Glasgow and are willing to give at least one night (9:30pm– 4:30am) a month to be out on the streets assisting and listening to those who frequent the City Centre.
+They are looking for enthusiastic people who have a heart for Glasgow and are willing to give at least one night (9:30pm– 4:00am) a month to be out on the streets assisting and listening to those who frequent the City Centre.
 Street Pastors are available to listen, give assistance, offer aid when needed, and make the City Centre a more peaceful and safe environment.
 All volunteers will be disclosed, interviewed and provided with essential training.

-You can apply through the website or by getting in touch at:
+You can apply through the website: www.gsp.scot